+The old archive named the prestige.
 It missed the shape of his public role.

-His scientific credentials are real, and very large
+His scientific credentials are substantial

 Stanford's official profile is straightforward about the basics.
 It describes Susskind as the Felix Bloch Professor of Theoretical Physics at Stanford University and says his work spans string theory, quantum field theory, quantum statistical mechanics, and quantum cosmology.
 The same profile also states that he is widely regarded as one of the fathers of string theory and credits him, along with Yoichiro Nambu and Holger Bech Nielsen, with independently introducing the idea that particles could be understood as excitations of a relativistic string.